microsoft/coyote/docs/_learn/get-started/using-coyote.md

 You can use the `coyote` tool to automatically test these samples and find bugs.
 There is a particularly hard bug to find in the `CoyoteSamples\MachineExamples\bin\net46\FailureDetector.exe` sample application.
 If you run this application from your command prompt it will happily write output forever.
 It seems perfectly happy right?
 But there is a bug that happens rarely, the kind of pesky bug that would keep you up late at night scratching your head.

-Ok then, lets see if Coyote can find the bug.
+Ok then, let's see if Coyote can find the bug.
 To make it easier to use the `coyote` command line go ahead and add it to your `PATH` environment as follows:

 ```
 set PATH=%PATH%;d:\git\Coyote\bin\net46